How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Return on investment

-• Compared with the AOR, MHTN delivered equivalent creative volume at around 35% lower cost per thousand impressions.
+• Compared with the AOR, MHTN delivered greater or equivalent results at around 35% lower cost.

 6. Biggest Hurdles & How We Solved Them